ja-pavi/POP/README.md

 # Python Option Payoff
-Risk profiles and strategies of call and put options on long and short payoff positions.
-Using NumPy, Pandas, and MatPlotLib libraries.
+Python Option Payoff, is a showcase of risk profiles and strategies of call and put options both in long and short positions.
+Incorporating NumPy, Pandas, and MatPlotLIb libraries.